 Dean's Global Honors Seminars

 Dean's Global Honors Seminars for undergraduates provide faculty with a unique opportunity to complement teaching of global content on Washington Square with an international experiential learning component.
-These courses combine a semester-long, credit-bearing course in New York City with an international travel component lasting 7-10 days.
+These courses combine a semester-long, credit-bearing course in New York City with a one week international travel component.
 Fall semester seminars include January travel, and Spring semester seminars include travel during spring break.
 These 4-credit courses must satisfy a liberal arts core requirement.
 Across all Steinhardt majors, identified incoming freshmen are invited to participate and identified sophomores are invited to apply.

 Daily activities during the travel component may include data collection, interviews, lectures, discussions, site visits, and cultural activities.
 For Fall semester courses, final course assignments are due after travel in January.
 For Spring semester courses, the seminar continues to meet after spring break travel and incorporates the international learning experience into the continued seminar.
 Each seminar is limited to 16 students for pedagogical, travel-logistical, and safety reasons.